 Audit Fees.
-Audit fees billed or expected to be billed to the Company by Deloitte & Touche LLP for the audit of the financial statements and audit of the effectiveness of our internal control over financial reporting included in the Company's Annual Reports on Form 10-K, and reviews of the financial statements, included in the Company's Quarterly Reports on Form 10-Q, for the years ended December 31, 2013 and 2012 totaled \$1,818,300 and \$1,587,840, respectively.
+Audit fees billed or expected to be billed to the Company by Deloitte & Touche LLP for the audit of the financial statements and audit of the effectiveness of our internal control over financial reporting included in the Company's Annual Reports on Form 10-K, and reviews of the financial statements, included in the Company's Quarterly Reports on Form 10-Q, for the years ended December 31, 2014 and 2013 totaled \$3,306,964 and \$1,907,050 respectively.

 Audit-Related Fees.
-The Company was billed \$-0- and \$1,890 by Deloitte & Touche LLP in connection with other audit-related reviews performed during the years ended December 31, 2013 and 2012, respectively.
-Such services are defined as services which are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported under the caption "Audit Fees" above.
+The Company was billed \$2,749,277 by Deloitte & Touche LLP during the year ended December 31, 2014 in connection with the audit of the carve-out financial statements for the three years ended December 31, 2013 of the Power-One Power Solutions business acquired by the Company in June 2014 from ABB Ltd. For the year ended December 31, 2013, the Company was not billed by Deloitte & Touche LLP for any audit-related services (defined as services which are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported under the caption "Audit Fees" above).

 Tax Fees.
-The Company was billed \$360,860 and \$382,733 by Deloitte Tax LLP (an affiliate of Deloitte & Touche LLP) for the years ended December 31, 2013 and 2012, respectively, for tax services, principally representing advice regarding the preparation of income tax returns and acquisition-related due diligence.
+The Company was billed \$805,112 and \$360,860 by Deloitte Tax LLP (an affiliate of Deloitte & Touche LLP) for the years ended December 31, 2014 and 2013, respectively, for tax services, principally representing advice regarding the preparation of income tax returns and acquisition-related due diligence.

 All Other Fees.
-For the years ended December 31, 2013 and 2012, the Company was not billed by Deloitte & Touche LLP for services not covered in the three immediately preceding paragraphs.
+For the years ended December 31, 2014 and 2013, the Company was not billed by Deloitte & Touche LLP for services not covered in the three immediately preceding paragraphs.